 Fortunately, you do have options when it comes to participating in CalSavers.
 These will keep your business compliant, provide your employees more options and flexibility and some even help companies save on taxes in the process.

-CalSavers began as a pilot program in November of 2018, with progressive, tiered mandatory registration for companies based on the company size.
+CalSavers was passed into law in 2016 and started with a pilot program in November of 2018, with progressive, tiered mandatory registration for companies based on the company size.
 There are penalties assessed on those that do not comply with the law.

 Currently only two deadlines remain:

 - Businesses with 50-plus employees – June 30, 2021

 - Businesses with five-plus employees – June 30, 2022

 Your company must register with CalSavers unless you have a qualified retirement program in place.
 Employees are allowed to opt in or out at any time, but if they do not take action to opt out they will be automatically enrolled.
 The default savings rate, including for workers that are automatically enrolled, is 5% of the employee’s gross pay.
 Every year, the default contribution rate automatically increases by 1% a year up to a max of 8%.
 Workers are allowed to change their contribution rate, or opt out, at any time.

 While CalSavers does minimize the amount of administrative work for companies, they are still responsible for meeting certain facilitation requirements as described in California law.
 Companies are also responsible for admin tasks like processing payroll deferrals, remitting employee contributions, adding new employees and removing former employees.